LinqlLang/Linql/README.md

 ## Developer Support

 If Linql resonates with you, please consider supporting the project.
-As of now, I am the only developer and tough times have come for me, so I could use whatever support anyone can give.

 ### Ethereum